Published Nov 11, 2022

 I’ve revisited many low stakes episodes during this pandemic.
 No doubt a good ship’s counselor could articulate the connection between the ever-present doomsday scenario of the outside world and my desire to stay under the covers revisiting episodes where the central conflict is nothing more than a bet between friendly rivals.
 However, while I may have a soft spot for the concept, not all low stakes episodes are created equal, there are a few that always rise to the top.

-So the next time you find yourself overwhelmed or simply needing a distraction, I strongly prescribe any or all of the following five episodes.
+So the next time you find yourself overwhelmed or simply in need of a distraction, I strongly prescribe any or all of the following five episodes.
 Not only are they guaranteed to put a smile on your face, but they will transport you – for approximately 44 minutes – to a lighter corner of the final frontier.

 “Overall an ordinary day.”

 Despite this episode taking place in the shadow of what is to be a long and dark war, this simple story of friendship and kindness is utterly charming; a palate cleanser before a heavy main course.
-The story which focuses on Jake and Nog trying to get a vintage baseball card to cheer up a depressed Captain Sisko is a series of misadventures that get progressively more ridiculous.
-The episode works because the relationship between Jake and Nog is genuine and together they make a relatable if less than perfect team.
-There’s a dynamic and flow to Jake and Nog’s friendship that is natural; these two have grown up together and while extremely different, they love each other.
-The episode ends with a more cheerful Sisko, now the proud owner of a 1951 Willie Mays baseball card, telling himself, and us, that, “even in the darkest moments, you can always find something that will make you smile;” a reminder arguably more poignant today than when the episode originally aired.
+The story, which focuses on Jake and Nog trying to get a vintage baseball card to cheer up a depressed Captain Sisko, is a series of misadventures that get progressively more ridiculous.
+The episode works because the relationship between Jake and Nog is genuine, and together they make a relatable if less than perfect team.
+There’s a dynamic and flow to Jake and Nog’s friendship that is natural; these two have grown up together, and while extremely different, they love each other.
+The episode ends with a more cheerful Sisko, now the proud owner of a 1951 Willie Mays baseball card, telling himself, and us, that, “Even in the darkest moments, you can always find something that will make you smile.”
+It's a reminder arguably more poignant today than when the episode originally aired.

 3. Star Trek: Deep Space Nine’s “Take Me Out to the Holosuite”

-If you were asked to describe Captain Benjamin Sisko, you’d use words like passionate, caring, devoted, focused; not immature or petty.
-But in “Take Me Out to the Holosuite” we saw a Sisko who – driven by a youthful rivalry with the obnoxious Vulcan Solok – was juvenile and petulant.
-When his crew (and us) eventually understands Sisko’s history with Solok, we can all support and feed Sisko’s rivalry, because we want Sisko to triumph over Solok at any cost!
-The result is among the funniest Low Stakes Trek episodes.
-Every scene in this baseball themed story is fun and infinitely quotable (“Death to the opposition!”).
+If you were asked to describe Captain Benjamin Sisko, you’d use words like "passionate," "caring," "devoted," "focused"; not "immature" or "petty."
+But in “Take Me Out to the Holosuite,” we saw a Sisko who – driven by a youthful rivalry with the obnoxious Vulcan Solok – was juvenile and petulant.
+When his crew (and we, the audience) eventually understands Sisko’s history with Solok, we can all support and feed Sisko’s rivalry, because we want Sisko to triumph over Solok at any cost!
+The result is among the funniest low stakes Trek episodes.
+Every scene in this baseball-themed story is fun and infinitely quotable (“Death to the opposition!”).
 The fact that the Niners celebrate their massive loss to the Vulcans at the end is pitch perfect and keeping with Deep Space Nine’s unique sense of humor.

 This episode plays like a ‘90s sitcom and it has no business being as delightful as it is.
-“Someone to Watch Over Me” is the episode I’ve re-watched most from this list and is solidly in my Voyager Top Ten.
+“Someone to Watch Over Me” is the episode I’ve re-watched most from this list and is solidly in my Voyager Top 10.
 Revolving around a bet between The Doctor and Paris, Seven of Nine is sent forth on a series of romantic misadventures.
 Predictably, the dates don’t go as planned and she learns of the bet.
-In true Seven fashion she’s quick-to-anger, unintentionally hilarious, and simultaneously indifferent yet curious.
-This episode cements the Doctor’s affections for Seven and brings out a sweetness in her that while there, she keeps under tight lock and key.
+In true Seven-fashion, she’s quick-to-anger, unintentionally hilarious, and simultaneously indifferent yet curious.
+This episode cements The Doctor’s affections for Seven and brings out a sweetness in her that, while there, she keeps under tight lock and key.
 The famous duet between The Doctor and Seven at the episode’s halfway mark is among Voyager’s most endearing moments.

 Carlos Miranda (he/him) is the Founder of Social Misfits Media, a London-based digital agency.
 Carlos, as obsessed with coffee and ramen as he is sci-fi, loves blogging about Star Trek in his spare time.
 Follow him on Twitter: @doublemacc.